Feligomez/AcademIEx/README.md

 - The app uses a basic priority scoring system to recommend courses, and the study schedule generation follows a simple greedy approach.
 - Expected formats are assumed to be followed.
 Error handling for unexpected inputs is not implemented — exceptions are not accounted for.

+## Future improvements

+This app is still on a very early development stage.
+Future developments upon them are very welcome, and could include:
+- A seminar recommendation system taking into account specific interests
+- Difficulty levels for the courses
+- An increase in the number of courses (and a more proficient and perhaps topic-based selection)
+- An account creation function that stores data to avoid inputing all data every time the code is run
+- Visual / aesthetic improvements.

 ## Authors

 Gonzalo Domínguez, Sarah Coste, Eli Homsi, Sergio García, Felipe Gómez